You may think that SASE framework withdrawal sounds complicated, but in practice it should have little affect on your business.

 It is our understanding that the Government will not withdraw any further English apprenticeship frameworks until 2020.
-This includes all frameworks in batches 4 and 5 that had previously been scheduled for earlier withdrawal, and any frameworks that have not yet been scheduled for withdrawal at all.
+This includes all frameworks in batches 4 and 5 that were previously scheduled for withdrawal and any frameworks that are not yet scheduled for withdrawal.

-The actual date in 2020 at which the next set of frameworks will close is still to be confirmed.
+The date at which the next set of frameworks will close is still unconfirmed.

 Will Instructus Skills withdraw any SASE frameworks before 2020?

-As previously communicated, at this point we have no plans to withdraw any of our frameworks ahead of the official framework withdrawal in 2020.
+As communicated we currently have no plans to withdraw our frameworks ahead of official framework withdrawal in 2020.
 However, we always welcome feedback from employers, training providers and awarding organisations about your needs.